Is an Online MSW Right for Me?

 Figuring out whether to choose an online versus an on-campus MSW program can be a difficult process.
 Two common concerns about online MSW programs are whether your degree will be looked upon by employers as equal to campus-based programs and whether you will be eligible to obtain a license.
 Simply put, as long as the online MSW program you are choosing is accredited by the Council on Social Work Education,1 this should not have a negative impact on future employment or salary, nor will it be a barrier to licensure.

-Widener’s online MSW program offers asynchronous instruction, allowing some flexibility about when you complete the work, along with a combination of synchronous and asynchronous interactions with faculty and peers, depending on the course and on the assignments.
-“In-class” interactions, such as discussion forums and small and large group meetings, enable students to develop strong connections to others.
+Widener’s online MSW program offers asynchronous instruction, allowing some flexibility about when you complete the work, along with a combination of synchronous and asynchronous interactions with faculty and peers, depending on the course and the assignments.
+“In-class” interactions, such as discussion forums and small and large group meetings, enable students to develop strong connections with others.
 Course readings and paper assignments are generally completed as they would be in a traditional on-campus program.
 Due to MSW field education requirements, Widener field staff work diligently with the students to find placements close to where the students live.

 About the Author